Businesses physically located in Arizona

 Other taxable items include pictures taken and printed by photographers.
 All of a photographer’s activities are taxable under the retail classification.
 Photography includes taking, processing, printing pictures, prints or images on or from film, video or other similar media.
 Gross receipts derived from the sales of photography are taxable under the retail classification.

 Also, the sale of tools, supplies and other articles used or consumed by a person during the operation of their business, and not for resale, are also taxable as retail sales.
+Tangible Personal Property: The personal property which may be seen, weighed, measured, felt or touched or is in any other manner perceptible to the senses (A.R.S. § 42-5061(17)).

 Next, both computer hardware and software are subject to TPT under the retail classification.
 Computer hardware is considered goods sold to consumers or end users.
 Software is taxable when many people or companies use it.
 However, there is an exemption if the software is specifically designed for the use of only one person or business.